 14. Vikram Sarabhai

 He was born in Ahmedabad, Gujarat, on 12 August 1919.
-Vikram Ambalal Sarabhai was considered one of the famous Indian scientists, physicists, and astronomers.
+Vikram Ambalal Sarabhai is known as one of the famous Indian scientists, physicists, and astronomers.
 In India, he promoted space research and made a huge contribution to nuclear power.
 The ‘Father of the Indian Space Program’, Sarabhai was also famous for pioneering the space program.
 The whole family of Sarabhai contributed in one way or another to India’s Independence movement.
 The Indian space program and IIMR are some of his most well-known achievements.

-Invention- Aryabhatta was the first Indian satellite launched by India in which he played a major part.
+Invention- ‘Aryabhatta’ was the first Indian satellite launched by India in which Vikram Sarabhai played a major part.
 According to him, he stated that cosmic rays are streams of energetic particles coming from outer space.
 Physics and astronomy were his fields of expertise, and he helped build the Indian nuclear power program.

 15. Prasanta Chandra Mahalanobis

 Prasanta Chandra Mahalanobis, an eminent scientist, and statistician was born in Kolkata, West Bengal, on 29th June 1893.
-Mahalanobis distance is known as a statistical measure introduced by him.
-The Indian Statistical Institute was founded by him, and he was also a member of independent India’s first Planning Commission.
+Mahalanobis is reputed as a statistical measure introduced by him.
+He founded The Indian Statistical Institute, and was also a member of independent India’s first Planning Commission.
 The study of anthropometry and large scale surveys he designed in India has had a huge impact on his work

 Invention- He invented and devised India’s industrialization strategy, based on Mahalanobis distance, in the Second Five-Year Plan.